RULES OF PROCEDURE

 SECTION A: MEETINGS

-1. (a) Regular Meetings - The Board of Supervisors shall adopt a schedule of the times, dates, and places of its regular meetings, for each calendar year, at its annual meeting, or as soon thereafter as practicable.
+1. (a) Regular Meetings -The Board of Supervisors shall adopt a schedule of the times, dates, and places of its regular meetings, for each calendar year, at its annual meeting, or as soon thereafter as practicable.
 The “annual meeting” is hereby specified to be the first meeting after the election of new members, and the corresponding first meeting of each subsequent year.
 Regular meetings shall be held on Tuesdays and will generally occur on the first, second, and third Tuesday of each month, Meetings shall begin at 2:00 P.M., and may reconvene at 7:30 P.M. or other convenient time for public hearings.
+There must be at least one scheduled meeting per month that occurs in the evening.
 In setting its regular meeting schedule, the Board may consider avoiding scheduling meetings when they would conflict with such occurrences as legal holidays and other meetings for the purpose of furthering public business which the majority of the Board has traditionally attended.
 The Board may schedule regular meetings each year as it deems appropriate, and may likewise cancel regular meetings, as provided in Subsection 1(c), below, after the annual meeting schedule is adopted, so long as the Board meets in regular session not less than once each month.

 The Chairman, after consultation with the County Executive and County Attorney, may cancel a meeting in the event that holding the meeting would present a threat to public safety.
 The Clerk shall provide notice to all Board members and, to the extent possible, by posting on the County’s internet website, contacting the media and posting a notice in the James J. McCoart Administration Building.